ad-freiburg/ad-blog/content/post/project-osm-live-updates/index.md

 }
 ```

-If the query result is empty, it confirms that the updated graph contains the same triples as the latest graph, proving the tool correctly processes changes from the OsmChange files.
+An empty query result, would confirm that the `http://example.com/updated` graph contains the same triples as the `http://example.com/latest` graph, proving that the tool is correctly processing changes from the OsmChange files.

 **Results**

-The query showed that before we started the update process, there where ca. 1.5 Million triples in the database different.
-After updateding this number reduced to two triples, for which only the encoding of spwecial characters differed.
-This shows that the tool correctly applied all changes from the OsmChange files to the `http://example.com/updated` graph.
+The query revealed that the graphs differed in approx. 1.5 million triples before the update process.
+After the update, this number was reduced to two triples where only the encoding of special characters differed.
+This shows that the tool has correctly applied all the changes from the OsmChange files to the `http://example.com/updated` graph.

-The encoding differences arise because OSM tag values are free text with undefined encoding, which can lead to variations in how special characters (e.g., newlines) are represented.
-During processing, our tool decodes these strings and re-encodes them before inserting them into the database.
-While these encoding variations may appear in the SPARQL query results, they do not affect the actual information content of the tags and are therefore ignored during correctness verification.
+The encoding differences occur because OSM tag values are free text with undefined encoding, which can lead to variations in the representation of special characters (e.g. line breaks).
+During processing, our tool decodes and re-encodes these strings before adding them to the database.
+While these encoding variations may appear in the SPARQL query results, they do not affect the actual information content of the tags and are therefore ignored during correctness checking.

 ## <a id="performance"></a>3.2.
 Performance

-A practical benchmark for usability is are the [hourly diffs](https://planet.openstreetmap.org/replication/hour/) for the complete OSM planet data, which reflect all changes made to the global OSM database within hour-long intervals.
-To maintain synchronization with the OSM planet data, these files must be processed on average in less than an hour.
+A practical benchmark for usability are the [hourly diffs](https://planet.openstreetmap.org/replication/hour/) for the full OSM planet data, which reflect all changes made to the global OSM database on an hourly basis.
+To maintain synchronization with the OSM planet data, these files must be processed in less than an hour on average.

-To test our tool, we used a publicly available [QLever instance](https://qlever.cs.uni-freiburg.de/osm-planet) of the complete OSM planet data.
-To isolate the processing time, we skipped deletion and insertion operations on the SPARQL endpoint and instead wrote the update queries to an output file using the `-o` option.
-We also specified the start sequence number using `-s`, ensuring that only one change file is processed.
-The following command was used:
+We used a publicly available [QLever instance](https://qlever.cs.uni-freiburg.de/osm-planet) of the full OSM planet data to test our tool.
+To isolate the processing time, we skipped the delete and insert operations on the SPARQL endpoint and instead wrote the update queries to an output file using the `-o` option.
+We also specified the start sequence number using `-s` to ensure that only one change file was processed:

 ```bash
 olu https://qlever.cs.uni-freiburg.de/api/osm-planet -d https://planet.openstreetmap.org/replication/minute/ -s -o sparqlUpdateOutput.txt